nrc/portable-interoperable/io-traits/README.md

 The traits are usable as trait objects in all variations, assuming that we can support async trait objects in the language.

+By using `OwnedBuf` (a concret type), `OwnedRead` is also usable as a trait object (module trait object support for async methods).
+This would not be the case if using a trait for the buffer type.

 ### The traits must work performantly with both readiness- (e.g., epoll) and completion-based systems (e.g., io_uring, IOCP)

 The primary proposal addresses this requirement well by providing the specialized traits.
 The only downside is that there is no guarantee (or static checking) of whether the more performant modes are available.